shivamdesale13/Assignment3/README.md

-Assignment 3 – Vecta Corp Website Styling
+# Assignment 3 – Vecta Corp Website Styling

-Overview
+## 📌 Overview

-This project is part of CS648 Assignment 3.
-The goal is to refine and stylize the Vecta Corp website using CSS selectors and properties to improve structure, readability, and design consistency.
+This project is part of **CS648 Assignment 3**.
+The goal is to refine and stylize the Vecta Corp website using **CSS selectors and properties** to improve structure, readability, and design consistency.

-Project Structure
+## 📂 Project Structure
 Assignment3/
 │── index.html # Home page
 │── aboutus.html # About Us page
 │── solutions.html # Solutions page
 │── pricing.html # Pricing page
 │── contactus.html # Contact Us page
 │── styles/
 │ └── style.css # External stylesheet for all pages

-Features
+## 🎨 Features Implemented

-External CSS styles for all 5 pages
+- External CSS for all 5 pages

-Consistent typography (Arial, Helvetica, sans-serif, 1em, 2em line-height)
+- Consistent typography (Arial, Helvetica, sans-serif, 1em font size, 2em line-height)

-Styled headings with borders, colors, and spacing
+- Styled headings with borders, colors, and spacing

-Navigation menu formatted without list bullets
+- Navigation menu formatted without list bullets

-Pseudo-classes and pseudo-elements for text and list items
+- Pseudo-classes & pseudo-elements for first letters and list items

-Solution titles styled with .solution class
+- `.solution` class for solution titles

-Testimonials uniquely styled using IDs
+- Unique IDs for testimonials with italics & indentation

-Pricing page layout with floated <div> sections
+- Pricing page with floated `<div>` sections for layout

-How to Run
+## ▶️ How to Run

-Clone or download the repository.
+1. Clone or download the repository

-Open index.html in your browser.
+2. Open `index.html` in your browser

-Navigate through the pages using the menu.
+3. Navigate using the menu links

-Tools & Technologies
+## 🛠️ Technologies Used

-HTML5
+- **HTML5**

-CSS3
+- **CSS3**

-No external libraries required
+- No external libraries required